Engee documentation

 Yes

-# Operating frequency range (Hz) — operating frequency range of the antenna array element
+# Operating frequency range (Hz) — the range of operating frequencies of the antenna array element

 Array of real numbers